I worked at Webtrends full-time (More than 10 years)

 Advice to Management

+All in all the interviews were pretty standard.
+No questions were too challenging.
+The thing that I found most odd about the process was that my first interview was on the phone, and I had the opportunity to describe my ideal work environment, coworkers and so on.
 The answer I gave was something about how I am seeking a company that embraces their culture and invests in their employees happiness at work, that I am most productive in a creative office space, with an open-desk atmosphere.
 I was told that what I described "sounded a lot like Webtrends" To my surprise, when I went in for my in person interview, this was not the case.
 The office was rather dated with cubicles, fluorescent lights, some candy and business casual outfits.

 Let us know if we're missing any workplace or industry recognition –